-The simple answer is about 4,000 years the oldest recorded ref was found in Crete on an item of jewellery, a ring.
+The simple answer is about 4,000 years ago the oldest recorded ref was found in Crete on an item of jewellery, a ring.
 Dating roughly to around 2,000bc the precious stone had carved into it a chariot pulled by a pair of goats.
 There is also a record of a goat pulling a plough in Crete at about the same time.
-In the Himalayas goats are still used today as they have for centuries, carrying pack saddles loaded with luggage across rough terrain.
+In the Himalayas goats are still used today as they have been for centuries, carrying pack saddles loaded with luggage across rough terrain.

 The goat appears many times in mythology.
-Thor the God of Thunder drove a pair of fierce horned billy goats to draw his chariot each time he threw his hammer it caused thunder and lightning.
+Thor the God of Thunder drove a pair of fierce horned billy goats to draw his chariot and each time he threw his hammer it caused thunder and lightning.
 (Next time you hear thunder, remember it is just Thor driving his pair of goats across the sky).

 At the beginning of the twentieth century it would have been quite normal to see a goat cart on the streets in many countries across the world.
 Many European families owned a goat cart or carriage for their children to enjoy, from the lower classes up to royalty.
 Whilst the former built very basic carts from recycled materials, the latter, of course, had some very elaborate vehicles.
-The son of Napoleon the 3rd and Empress Eugene had an impressive calash, drawn by a white goat.
+The son of Napoleon and Empress Eugene had an impressive calash, drawn by a white goat.
 This apparently was the prince’s favourite ‘toy’.

-Our king George V is seen in his wedding photograph dated 1893 with children in a goat carriage.
+Our King George V is seen in his wedding photograph dated 1893 with children in a goat carriage.